veray97/veray97.github.io/README.md

 Great, now you can go to this file in local folder and replace it with your personal contents.

 ## Step 4:
 All the edits you made now are in local folder, so we want the github repository to be refreshed.
-Then you can open terminal and enter the four lines of codes below so that the github repository will also be updated to the status of your local folder.
+Then you can open terminal and enter the five lines of codes below so that the github repository will also be updated to the status of your local folder.

 cd path/to/your/folder
 git status
 git add . && git status
-git commit -m “Name_of_change“ && git push
+git commit -m “Name_of_change“ git push --set-upstream origin main

 In "Name_of_change", please name the change you made in local folder, for example "image add" or "main page updated".I didn't know the importance until I learn how github works, whcih is shown below: